grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 # Operators

 River uses a common set of operators.
-All operations follow the standard [PEMDAS][] rule for operator precedence.
+All operations follow the standard [PEMDAS][] order of mathematical operations.

 ## Arithmetic operators